YouGov survey shows parental support for increasing plant-based meals in schools

 The results of a YouGov survey published today finds that nearly half of UK parents of children aged 3 to 18 years old support an increase in plant-based food in schools.

-The survey results are released as ProVeg UK’s flagship programme, School Plates, celebrates a milestone of more than 50 million meals switched to plant-based or meat-free at 12,000 schools since the initiative was launched in 2018.
+The survey results are released as ProVeg UK’s flagship program, School Plates, celebrates a milestone of more than 50 million meals switched to plant-based or meat-free at 12,000 schools since the initiative was launched in 2018.

 Now, more than ever, school meals are in the spotlight.
-In a landscape where most children don’t get enough fibre, and some eat as little as one or less portions of fruit or veg each day, school menus offer up huge opportunities to provide healthy, nourishing and sustainable food options.
+In a landscape where most children don’t get enough fiber, and some eat as little as one or less portions of fruit or veg each day, school menus offer up huge opportunities to provide healthy, nourishing and sustainable food options.
 But what do parents think?

 ProVeg UK carried out a survey with YouGov to find out what parents think about plant-based school food options, and their attitudes towards food and education.
 The results showed that nearly half of all UK parents support increasing the number of plant-based meals served in schools (46.7%).